 This crunchy, sweet, and savory Sun-Dried Tomato and Mango Crostini is truly amazing!
-It’s full of flavor!
+It's full of flavor!
 Savor the first bite, and really taste all the flavors.
 So scrumptious!
+It's perfect for a light appetizer or as part of a party spread.

 Crostini (or singular "crostino") is an Italian word for "little crusts" - made by slicing a baguette or a long artisan loaf, brushing them with olive oil, and toasting in the oven or in a grill.
 Traditionally, the little crusts are topped with an endless variety of savory/flavorful toppings and served as an appetizer during dinner parties.

-- Baguette: Several day old baguette works great too.
+- Baguette: Several-day-old baguette works great too.
 You may also use a long artisan loaf.

 - Olive oil and Garlic: garlic adds extra flavor to the crostini - but, if you prefer, you can omit the garlic and brush the baguette slices with just the olive oil.